 Mileage: 5-12 miles

 In the morning we provide a transfer further South to Lelant for a beautiful walk into the jewel of Cornwall that is St Ives.
-Best known for its spectacular light, as a haven for painters and now as home to the Tate Art Gallery, St Ives is truly magnificent.
+Best known for its spectacular light, as a haven for painters and now as home to the Tate St Ives, this town is truly magnificent.
 Whether this is your first time here or if you have visited before, this town reveals something new with each trip.
-The stunning coastal walk passes by historic churches, sandy beaches and the idyllic Carbis Bay before entering the town itself.
-Lunch at one of the wonderful seafood cafes and, in the afternoon, enjoy a lovely walk around the harbour or visit to the Tate St Ives or Barbara Hepworth’s Sculpture Garden.
+The stunning coastal walk passes historic churches, sandy beaches and the idyllic Carbis Bay before entering the town itself.
+Lunch at one of the wonderful seafood cafes and, in the afternoon, enjoy a lovely walk around the harbour or visit to the Tate or Barbara Hepworth’s Sculpture Garden.
 Dine in your hotel, the Gannet Inn, which also has access to the spa at Carbis Bay for those looking for some pampering in the evening, or in one of the many incredible restaurants along the sea front.

 Mileage: 5-8 miles

 Walk out of St Ives on a coast-to-coast trip to Marazion.
 This beautiful inland walk, along the Monarch’s Way, forms a part of the Santiago Di Compostela pilgrimage!
 You reach the South Cornish coast at Marazion for lunch and in the afternoon cross the causeway – tide permitting – to the mysterious 14th Century castle on St Michael’s Mount, perched atop a great granite crag.
 Steeped in legend and folklore, the island has panoramic views across to Land’s End and to Lizard Point, the most Southerly point in Britain.
 Stay in a wonderful pub in Marazion, over looking the sea.